 Wharton Equity Ventures

 WHARTON EQUITY VENTURES is a venture capital firm focused on investing in companies targeting large, fast-evolving markets at the intersection of the physical and digital worlds, such as logistics, e-commerce, artificial intelligence, robotics and the Internet of Things (IoT).
 Built from the same “DNA” as its parent company, which has a proven 30+-year track record of capitalizing on generational trends in advance of others, Wharton Equity Ventures seeks businesses that are on the leading edge of secular changes that address multi-billion dollar markets.
 Wharton’s unique position as having built a number of successful platforms across numerous business cycles provides its portfolio companies access to its deep professional network and critical entrepreneurial insights.
 This reservoir of experience and relationships are invaluable in helping growing companies and their leaders create large-scale enterprises with the potential to transform not only the business world but the broader built environment.
 Wharton Equity Ventures has carried on the tradition of Wharton Equity Partners by making high conviction investments that have yielded substantial returns.
-To wit: the company has been an important early investor in several pioneering companies that have achieved valuations in excess of $1 billion.
+To wit: the company has been an important early investor in several pioneering companies that have achieved a collective peak valuation in excess of $7 billion.

 Fabric is a pioneer in the automation of urban warehouses which are critical in meeting the growing demands of consumers seeking same day deliveries.
 By combining highly efficient fulfillment systems with local last-mile locations, Fabric is redefining how supply chains work.
 The company has developed its own proprietary AI software and robotic technology and is running micro-fulfillment operations for grocery and general merchandise retailers in New York City, Washington, DC, and Tel Aviv.
 Fabric maintains partnerships with major retailers and grocers including Walmart, Instacart, FreshDirect and others.
 As a key piece of its longer term strategy, Fabric is seeking to buildout a “neural network” of automated microfulfillment centers throughout the US to be able to offer a national footprint for customers.